FlorSanders/Smart_Offline_LLM_Assistant/Configuration.md

 - `asr_model_dir`: ASR model weights directory.
 - `asr_download_model`: Automatically download model weights to `asr_model_dir`.

+## Large Language Model

+This project aims to support interfacing with multiple LLMs.
+Their configuration options are listed below:

+- `llm_skip`: Whether to skip the LLM altogether (used for testing).
+- `llm_model`: Name of the LLM model (supported values listed at the end of [llm.py](./pipeline/llm.py))
+- `llm_system_message`: System message to send to the LLM.

 ## Text-to-Speech

 This project aims to support multiple TTS engines.